 We evaluated our interview process and made adjustments to manage biases and increase objectivity.
 In 2017 we rolled out a number of initiatives including creating evaluation rubrics across various roles and replacing our ‘culture fit’ interview with a ‘values fit.’

-We are conducting interview training for our interviewers, managers, and recruiting team to better educate members of the Hired about best practices for inclusive interviewing.
+We are continuously providing interview training for our interviewers, managers, and recruiting team to better educate members of the Hired team about best practices for inclusive interviewing.

 We invest in internal tools that help us better understand our candidate pool and increase our sourcing capabilities for underrepresented candidates.